industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 ![Added_PLC](graphics/Trace_Job_configuration.png)

-In order to choose the signals to be traced, their exact TIA portal's names or address should be written into Signal text box.
+In order to choose the signals to be traced, their exact TIA portal's names or address should be written into Signal text box-